 Day 1: Sarajevo Old Town

 The main attractions and most beautiful parts of Sarajevo, Bosnia, are its old town and city center.
-If you are only spending 2 days in Sarajevo, indulge in a hotel in the center so you don’t have to worry about transportation.
+If you are only spending 2 days in Sarajevo,

 On the first day, I would recommend walking around the city’s historic center.
 There are a lot of things to do in Sarajevo, so this will be a busy day with plenty of walking!